-Defects and failures in the interceptor due to age and corrosion were the major vulnerabilities examined in the 2014 risk assessments.
+Interceptor vulnerabilities due to age and corrosion were identified and prioritized through risk assessments.
+Findings are included in the 2014 reports^{3,4}.
 Pipe condition was the main criterion evaluated.
-For assessment of the force mains, additional criteria such as cathodic protection, environmental factors (soil, sulfide levels, etc.) and interior pipe smoothness were included in the analysis.
+For assessment of the force mains, additional criteria such as cathodic protection, environmental consequences, and sulfide levels were included in the analysis.
 The effects of earthquakes were not evaluated.